CALL: 1-800-797-0361 (M-F 8AM-6PM EST)

 Or, nasal collapse may be due to cosmetic nasal surgery such as a rhinoplasty (cosmetic surgery to improve the shape of the nose).

-Irrespective of the origins of nasal collapse, nasal collapse is often most problematic during sleep and upon inhaling forcefully.
+Irrespective of the origins of nasal collapse, nasal collapse is often most problematic during sleep and upon inhaling forcefully especially during sports.
 As shown in the video, inhaling creates suction forcing the sidewall to collapse and block the airflow, which frequently results in a feeling of a blocked nose, nighttime airway stuffy nose, or chronic nasal congestion.

-Some people try to stop nasal collapse during sleep by training themselves to pull their nose open while sleeping.
+Some people try to relieve nasal collapse during sleep by training themselves to pull their cheek away from their nose to hold the nasal airway open during sleep.
 Others try to sleep sitting up so to prevent their noses from collapsing against the pillow.
 While, others try to train themselves to sleep just on one side, or only on their backs (which is not only uncomfortable but also a formula for snoring and sleep loss).

 Removing nasal valve obstruction in peak nasal inspiratory flow measurement